 “Until the Lions have their own Historians, tales of the Hunt shall always glorify the Hunter.”

-What can I do with a degree in African American Studies?
+What can I do with a degree in Africana Studies?
+Why Study History?

 - AFA-2000 Introduction to African American Studies